Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm: Methods

 We study a dataset of weekly human movements from the data provider SafeGraph.
-The approximately 700 GB dataset is collected based on the GPS locations of opt-in smart mobile devices (mostly smartphones), and captures weekly movements of people from a home location, recorded at the corresponding Census Block Group (CBG), to a destination location, i.e., a specific Point of Interest (POI).
+The approximately 700 GB dataset is collected based on the GPS locations of opt-in smart mobile devices (mostly smartphones), and captures weekly movements of people from a home location, recorded at the corresponding census block group, to a destination location, i.e., a specific point of interest (POI).
+We use the Python library \textbf{safegraph\_py} to process and prepare the data into this graph-structured format and computations were implemented on the NCAR-Wyoming Supercomputing Center.

+The original SafeGraph data can be encoded by a time-varying, bipartite graph $G(t)$, for $t=1,\dots, T$, where $T$ is the total number of weeks studied.
+Each graph $G(t)$ is composed of weighted, directed edges that encode the number of observed movements between a source census block group and destination POI.
+We denote $\mathcal{H} = \{CBG_i\}_{i=1}^H$ to be a set of source nodes (i.e., the home census block groups associated with mobile devices), where $H$ is the total number of census block groups in the studied area, and let $\mathcal{P} = \{POI_i\}_{i=1}^P$ be a set of destination nodes (i.e., the set of POIs), where $P$ is the total number of POIs.
 POIs are identified using SafeGraph's Placekey system, a universal location identifier that combines a geospatial encoding system with a unique POI identifier that provides information including the name, latitude and longitude, business details, and industry classification.
-For privacy reasons, SafeGraph omits sparse data in which fewer than four visitors are recorded in a given week from any home CBG to a POI.
+For privacy reasons, SafeGraph omits sparse data in which fewer than four visitors are recorded in a given week from any home census block group to a POI.

-Our study area is Harris County, TX which was severely affected by the 2021 winter storm.
-Figure \ref{fig:network}(a) shows a visualization of example SafeGraph data encoding the movements of people to hospitals in Harris County.
-Observe that the original SafeGraph data can be encoded by a time-varying, bipartite graph $G(t)$, for $t=1,\dots, T$, where $T$ is the total number of weeks studied.
-Each graph $G(t)$ is composed of weighted, directed edges that encode the number of observed movements between a source CBG and destination POI.
-We denote $\mathcal{H} = \{CBG_i\}_{i=1}^H$ to be a set of source nodes (i.e., the home CBGs associated with mobile devices), where $H$ is the total number of CBGs in the studied area, and let $\mathcal{P} = \{POI_i\}_{i=1}^P$ be a set of destination nodes (i.e., the set of POIs), where $P$ is the total number of POIs.
 Each edge $(i,j)$ in $G(t)$ has a weight $B_{ij}(t)$ that encodes the number of observed movements from $CBG_i$ to $POI_j$ during week $t$.
 Equivalently, each graph $G(t)$ can be encoded by a weighted adjacency matrix, $B(t) \in \mathbb{R}^{H \times P}$.
-We use the Python library \textbf{safegraph\_py} to process and prepare the data into this graph-structured format and computations were implemented on the NCAR-Wyoming Supercomputing Center.